 An automation solution that’s not adequately aligned with your business needs or not properly developed can, sometimes, do more harm than good.

 Technology is often touted as a panacea for our overloaded work lives.
-And while we at Ascent believe strongly in technology’s ability to help save people time and money — and feel that, in these tumultuous times, it represents the only real path forward for Risk and Compliance teams — we also know that not all technology is created equal.
+And while we at Ascent believe strongly in technology’s ability to help save firms time and money, we also know that not all technology is created equal.

-Unfortunately, an automation solution not adequately aligned with your business needs or not properly developed can do more harm than good.
-“Top-down” automation in particular can have a detrimental effect.
+An automation solution not adequately aligned with your business needs or not properly developed can do more harm than good.
+“Top-down” automation in particular can have significant consequences.

 Below we break down the difference between “top-down” and “bottom-up” automation, define the risks that can come with top-down providers, and explain how to evaluate your options.